Virtual Console: Game saves and save data

-Nintendo Switch
+Nintendo Classics

-The Nintendo Switch family of systems does not use the "Virtual Console" label for the digital distribution of its older games from past platforms, instead releasing titles to subscribers of the Nintendo Switch Online subscription service.
-Some third party companies have opted to release past games via the Switch's eShop as well, such Arcade Archives and Sega Ages banners.
+Starting from the Nintendo Switch family of systems, Nintendo abandoned the Virtual Console label in favor of a subscription service via Nintendo Switch Online.
+Users have access to a continuously updated library of retro games as long as they remain actively subscribed, rather than purchasing individual titles.
+The service, later renamed "Nintendo Classics", was retained for the Nintendo Switch 2 console, which released in 2025.

 Third-party support

 Unnamed Nintendo employees have reportedly speculated that licensing issues will be a predominant factor in determining whether a game is available for Virtual Console, giving the examples of GoldenEye 007 and Tetris as games that might be too expensive to license for the Virtual Console.
 Tecmo has announced its plans to "aggressively" support Virtual Console by re-releasing classic games.
 Though Tecmo did not specify which titles it intended to release, the company is responsible for many retro classics, such as Ninja Gaiden, Rygar, and Tecmo Bowl.
 Tecmo was the first third-party game developer to release a game on the Virtual Console (Solomon's Key for the NES).
 Since then, Capcom and Konami, among others, have also released titles.
-In 2015, Sega released Sonic Advance, the first Sonic title for the Wii U Virtual Console, but so far, only in Japan.
-It is unknown if the game will be released in North America and Europe.
+In 2015, Sega released Sonic Advance, the first Sonic title for the Wii U Virtual Console, but only in Japan.

 Matt Casamassina of IGN reported that Rare titles absent of Nintendo-owned characters, such as Banjo-Kazooie and Perfect Dark, would be unavailable for purchase due to Microsoft's acquisition of Rare; SNK has announced intentions to release the Samurai Shodown series and a few other games to the Virtual Console which has brought the Neo Geo AES to the list of consoles available.
 Midway had also planned to bring the classic Mortal Kombat games to the Virtual Console, but later sold the franchise to Warner Bros.
-Interactive Entertainment when it filed for bankruptcy in 2009.
-Warner Bros. has not stated whether it will release the Mortal Kombat games to the Virtual Console.
+Interactive Entertainment when it filed for bankruptcy in 2010.
+Warner Bros. did not state whether it would release the Mortal Kombat games to the Virtual Console.
 However, it was stated by Ed Boon (co-creator of Mortal Kombat) on his Twitter account that the SNES Mortal Kombat games have "0.0" chance of happening.